SophiaG18/Pearlescence-Artist-Software/README.md

 ### Document Log:
 ##### 5/23:
 Sophia Gao:
-Created the processing folder with tabs.
-Experimenting with git commit/branch/merge/push.
+Created the processing folder with tabs then streamlined Anna's code.
+Draw method now includes text for all variables except brushMode, which had unexpected complications in calling respective Brush method.

 Anna Fang:
 Finished writing keypressed method in main file and both pen() and eraser() in Brush tab.
 Accidentally forgot to use —no-ff, but will make sure to use it in the future.